pdamianik/tgm_acc_2019_expert_level3_rs/README.md

    --------------- = i-1 + min(i-2, i-1) + min(i-3, i-2, i-1) + min(..., i-3, i-2, i-1) = last_sum
 // current iteration
                 _  = i // added anyway
-             _  _  = i-1 // Note that from here on we can just use the previous rows since they will always contian an element smaller than the current one (starting with the last element)
+             _  _  = i-1 // from here on we can just use the previous rows since they will always contian an element smaller than the current one (starting with the last element)
          _   _  _  = min(i-2, i-1)
      _   _   _  _  = min(i-3, i-2, i-1)
  _   _   _   _  _  = min(..., i-3, i-2, i-1)
    --------------- = i /* added anyway */ + last_sum = new last_sum
 ```

-The second optimization is that if the current element is smaller than the last element, we have to backtrack trough a local cache of the last elements to find a smaller element.
+In case the current element is smaller than the last element instead, we have to backtrack trough a local cache of the last elements to find a smaller element.
 While iterating through the local cache we keep track of a cache minimum from the last element onward and subtract it with each iteration from the last sum and add the current element.
 This effectively replaces each of the last added minima in the last sum which are bigger than our current element in `S[]` with the current element.
-The cache has to reach until the last global minimum since that element is guaranteed to be smaller than our current element (if it wasn't our current element would be the global minimum, which is a seperate case handled by the last optimization).
+The cache has to reach until the last global minimum since that element is guaranteed to be smaller than our current element (if it wasn't our current element would be the global minimum, which is a seperate case handled seperately).
-Lastly the updated last sum is added to the total sum and the current element is added to the last sum.
+Lastly the last_sum can be reused again, just like in the last case.
 This is done in [src/linear.rs:35-51](src/linear.rs#L35-L51).

 ```
 ...|g|i-3|i-2|i-1|i|...